 - Plastic surgery

-CareFlight Air and Mobile Services’ team is made up of more than 100 highly trained professionals, comprised of experienced paramedics, registered nurses, pilots, mechanics, communications specialists and emergency medical technicians.
+CareFlight Air and Mobile Services’ team is made up of more than 100 highly trained professionals, comprised of experienced critical care paramedics, registered and certified nurses, pilots, mechanics, communications specialists and emergency medical technicians.
 Each CareFlight helicopter staff includes two registered nurses with a minimum of three years of critical care experience and a pilot with a minimum of 2,500 flight hours.
 A paramedic with a minimum of three years full-time 9-1-1 experience, a flight nurse and an EMT driver make up the MICU team.
 All CareFlight nurses are cross trained as paramedics and maintain certifications in ACLC, PALS, ITLS and NRP.

 CareFlight Q and A